phpingme/courses/php7-intro/index.md

 ```

 ## Return Type Declarations

-Along with scalar types declarations for arguments, it's also possible to define the type, that a class method or a standalone function have to return.
-Supported types here are:
+Along with scalar types declarations for arguments, it's also possible to declare the return type, that a class method or a standalone function must return.
+The supported types here are:

 - ```string```
 - ```int```
 - ```float```